saulgray/nemioDev/pages/02.nanowallet/15.common-troubleshooting/docs.en.md

 Press Start Delegated Harvesting and wait a few secords.

-You should see the Harvesting Panel at the top of the screen with green Active indicators.
+You should now see the Harvesting Panel at the top of the screen with green Active indicators.
 ![](Delegated2.PNG)

-## etc